kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 *See [Format of File Structure Visuals](#visformat) for guidance on interpreting the folder structure visual.*

 ## QSIRecon
-QSIPrep derivatives are passed to QSIRecon for reconstruction, including ODF/FOD reconstruction, tractography, Fixel estimation and regional connectivity.
+QSIPrep derivatives are passed to QSIRecon for reconstruction, including ODF/FOD reconstruction, tractography, Fixel estimation, and regional connectivity.
 The data are processed using a variety of methods and models (e.g. [Dipy](https://dipy.org/), [MRTrix](https://www.mrtrix.org/), [DSI Studio](https://dsi-studio.labsolver.org/), etc).
 Please see the [QSIRecon webpage](https://qsirecon.readthedocs.io/en/latest/) for a details.

 ```
 derivatives/